jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **2) Countries:**

-Anglosphere and Sinosphere countries were selected because these cultures were thought to be the most different in terms of attitudes towards authority.
+The countries were selected because Anglosphere and Sinosphere based cultures were thought to be the most different in terms of attitudes towards authority based on Hoefstede's research into power distance.

 **Tweets (000s)**